 Believe it or not, many of the major fast-food chains (we won’t name names) are now requesting that their front-line employees have some sort of university or college degree.
 This made headlines a couple of years ago.
 Why would anyone need a Bachelor’s Degree to ask: "would you like fries with that?"
 How befuddling!

-7. 5+ Years of Experience With Windows 10
+7. Five years of experience with Windows 10

 Uh...did you know that Windows 10 only recently came out?
 How could anyone have a minimum of five years worth of experience, working with Windows 10.
 If you want to get technical then it’s rather likely that the engineers only started working on the new operating system a short period of time ago.